-Replacing Filter Element on the Filter / Regulator
+Replacing Filter Element on the Main Filter / Regulator

-The regulator uses a filter that must be replaced every 6 months.
+The main regulator uses a filter that must be replaced every 6 months.
 This filter can be purchased through MiTek.
-Refer to the Ordering Parts on page 194 for instructions on ordering parts.
+Refer to the Ordering Parts on page 216 for instructions on ordering parts.
 Use the following procedure to replace a filter element.

-- 1. Remove pressure from the lines by using the procedure in Removing Pressure from the Pneumatic System on page 149. - 2.
-Pull downward on the blue tab on the bowl and twist to remove the bowl from the regulator. - The blue tab may be located on the back of the regulator bowl.
+1. Remove pressure from the lines by using the procedure in Removing Pressure from the Pneumatic System on page 152.

+2. Remove the bowl from the regulator body by twisting counterclockwise while pushing up on the filter bowl.
+Then pull down to remove the filter bowl from the body.